LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LoginServiceAPI/getting-started.md

 - **User Login** - Provides a way for **users** to access and manage a Conversational Cloud session.
 A session could be a customized workspace or hosting a Conversational Cloud user in an external app.
 Use the Conversational Cloud username and password, and refer to [User Login](https://developers.liveperson.com/login-service-api-methods-user-login.html) for more details.

-   <div class="notice">Logged in users are managed under the same restrictions as regular users in LiveEngage, including password expiration, concurrent conversation limits, skill groups and so on.
+   <div class="notice">Logged in users are managed under the same restrictions as regular users in Conversational Cloud, including password expiration, concurrent conversation limits, skill groups and so on.
 If your account has SSO enabled, this method is not standalone, and you must register the relevant user through your hub to provide Conversational Cloud with an SSO SAML assertion.</div>

 - **Application** - Provides a way for **applications** to access and manage Conversational Cloud sessions, such as bots, virtual agents, or other apps that need to act as an agent.
 The Application Login method overcomes both issues detailed in the User Login method (above), such as password expiration or SSO integration.
 For more details, refer to [Application Login](https://developers.liveperson.com/login-service-api-methods-application-login.html).